Grant Awards Recipients

 Photo of Brendan Cushing-Daniels

-Brendan Cushing-Daniels Professor of Economics
+Brendan Cushing-Daniels Associate Professor of Economics

 Dr. Cushing-Daniels research focuses on welfare expenditures and Social Security.
 Past projects include studies on welfare use and migration within the United States, the generosity of Social Security by race and ethnicity, and the adequacy of Social Security benefits in retirement.
 His current research interests also include criminal recidivism and the long-term effects of having received welfare benefits as a child.
 Dr. Cushing-Daniels teaches microeconomics and finance.